arnubiswas20-dot/Nyay-AI/README.md

 [Click here to view the Live Project](https://arnubiswas20-dot.github.io/Nyay-AI/)

 ## ⚖️ The Problem
-In modern legal systems, maintaining the 'Chain of Custody' for digital evidence is challenging.
+While built for sexual violence cases, Nyay AI's forensic chain integrity system directly addresses human trafficking — where the same evidence tampering failures cause a global 0.14% conviction rate."In modern legal systems, maintaining the 'Chain of Custody' for digital evidence is challenging.
 Tampering or unauthorized access can lead to the dismissal of crucial evidence.

 ## 🛡️ Our Solution
 Nyay AI implements a Digital Forensic Chain Ledger (DFCL):